There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 6. Georgia On My Mind – Billie Holiday

-Hoagy Carmichael was more connected to the world than many of the other famous songwriters of his day.
+Hoagy Carmichael was more connected to the jazz world than many of the other famous songwriters of his day.

 Georgia On My Mind was composed in 1930, with lyrics by Stuart Gorrell.

-Early recordings take the at a breezy medium tempo, but it is now more commonly played as a soulful ballad, perhaps due to the influence of Ray Charles’ heartfelt 1960 version, which was designated the official of the US state of Georgia in 1979.
+Early recordings take the song at a breezy medium tempo, but it is now more commonly played as a soulful ballad, perhaps due to the influence of Ray Charles’ heartfelt 1960 version, which was designated the official song of the US state of Georgia in 1979.

-Carmichael also composed “Skylark“, “Stardust” and “The Nearness of You“, which, along with “Georgia“, are some of the most often-recorded ballad songs in history.
+Carmichael also composed “Skylark“, “Stardust” and “The Nearness of You“, which, along with “Georgia“, are some of the most often-recorded jazz ballad songs in history.

 Modern version: Ron Carter Quartet & Vitoria Maldonado